 - Rent by the bed: This way, one bad roommate won’t spoil the whole bunch or cause as many headaches for you if they need to move out.

 The abundance of college students can provide a spike to your business in the fall.
-If you take the appropriate precautions, it can be a profitable revenue channel for you.
+If you take the appropriate precautions, such as tenant screening and the other best practices mentioned above, it can be a profitable revenue channel for you.

 The Property Manager’s Ultimate Guide to Student Housing

 Want to know the secrets to student housing success?